 Steve Bellin-Oka earned his MFA from the University of Virginia and his PhD from the University of Southern Mississippi’s Center for Writers.
 His first book of poems, Instructions for Seeing a Ghost, won the 2019 Vassar Miller Prize in Poetry and will be published in February 2020 by the University of North Texas Press.
 He is also the author of two chapbooks, Out of the Frame (Walls Divide Press, 2019) and Dead Letter Office at North Atlantic Station (Seven Kitchens Press, 2017).
 The recipient of a 2019-2020 Tulsa Artist Fellowship, Steve has also received fellowships from Yaddo, the National Parks Arts Foundation, the Vermont Studio Center and the Virginia Center for the Arts.
 He currently lives in Tulsa, Oklahoma. www.steve-bellin-oka.com

-Megan Burns is the publisher at Trembling Pillow Press.
-She also hosts the Blood Jet Poetry Reading Series in New Orleans and is the co-founder of the New Orleans Poetry Festival.
+NOPF co-founder Megan Burns is the publisher at Trembling Pillow Press.
+She co-hosted the 17 Poets!
+Literary Series from 2002-2012 and hosted the Blood Jet Poetry Reading Series from 2013-2019 in New Orleans as well as founded The Dragonfly performance space in 2018.
+She is the co-founder of the New Orleans Poetry Festival.
 She has been most recently published in Jacket Magazine, Callaloo, New Laurel Review, Trickhouse, and the Big Bridge New Orleans Anthology.
 Her poetry and prose reviews have been published in Tarpaulin Sky, Gently Read Lit, Big Bridge, and Rain Taxi.
-She has two books Memorial + Sight Lines (2008) and Sound and Basin (2013) published by Lavender Ink.
+She has four books Memorial + Sight Lines (2008), Sound and Basin (2013), Commitment (2015) and BASIC PROGRAMMING (2018) published by Lavender Ink.
 She has two recent chapbooks: Dollbaby (Horseless Press, 2013) and i always wanted to start over (Nous-Zot Press, 2014).
-Her third book, Commitment, was published in 2015.
 Horse Less Press released her Twin Peaks chap, Sleepwalk With Me, in 2016.
-Her fourth book, BASIC PROGRAMMING (Lavender Ink, 2018) was released in April.
+Her fifth book PLURALITY is forthcoming in 2023.

 Allison Campbell is the author of the prose poetry collection Encyclopédie of the Common & Encompassing.
 Her work has appeared in such places as Copper Nickel, The Cincinnati Review, Tampa Review, Witness, and Rattle.
 She lives in New Orleans.